lilykiwi/y2-csg-uni/514-embedded-systems/assignment-1/LearningJournal.md

 **3*n* + 2*m* < 13**

-Where *n* is the count of roads, and *m* is the count of pedestrian crossings
+Where *n* is the count of roads, and *m* is the count of pedestrian crossings.

-I believe this implementation, along with the asynchronous button read, to be out of scope for this project, due to the complexity of implementing them.
+Additionally, this could be improved with further circuitry in the form of an I/O Expander or something to decode binary.
+I believe this implementation, along with the asynchronous button read, to be out of scope for this project, due to the additional complexity of adding them.
+Further development would be spent on this avenue, however.

 ### Task 3